 The county currently doesn’t have funding allocated to make the improvements in the plan, and there’s no timeline for completing the improvements at this time.
 The draft master plan divides the proposed projects into three phases: near term (0-7 years), intermediate term (8-12 years) and long-term (13-20 years.)

-The deadline for submitting comments on the master plan and Draft Environmental Impact Report was March 19, 2018.
+The deadline for submitting comments on the recirculated portions of the Draft Environmental Impact Report is Aug.
+6, 2018.
 The County of San Diego is required to respond to all the comments submitted.
-Then, the county will issue a environmental impact report and master plan for approval by the San Diego County Board of Supervisors.
+Then, the county will issue an environmental impact report and master plan for approval by the San Diego County Board of Supervisors.
 No dates have been established for these next steps at this time.